StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-a-case.md

 3. Two export options are available:

-    * **Export as an archive**: If you want to export a case as an archive to create a case from the exported case, enter an archive password.
+    * **Export as an archive**: If you want to export a case as an archive to create a case from an past investigation, enter an archive password.
 This password will be required when [importing the archived case](../cases/create-a-new-case.md#create-a-case-from-an-archived-case).

     * **Export to MISP**: If you want to export a case to MISP servers, select the relevant servers for the case.
+Only observables marked as IOCs will be exported in the case.
+The event created in MISP will not be published by default—you must review it and update its status in MISP to publish it.

 4. Select **Export archive** or **Export**.